To load a simulation file from your local computer, select Load File from the menu or use the corresponding button in the toolbar.

 The topology file will be loaded first (e.g. a LAMMPS data file) and a Load trajectory modifier will be inserted into the data pipeline to load the time-dependent atomic positions from the trajectory file (e.g. a LAMMPS dump file).
 This modifier merges both pieces of information -the static topology and the dynamic trajectory data- into a single animated dataset.

 OVITO will display a timeline and a time slider below the viewports if a simulation sequence with more than one frame has been loaded.
-See the section Animating parameters and the camera to learn more about OVITO’s advanced animation capabilities.
+See the section Parameter and camera animations to learn more about OVITO’s advanced animation capabilities.

 Visualizing multiple datasets¶